 The peer-to-peer network at the heart of the XRP Ledger requires a highly-reliable, efficient server to enforce the rules of consensus and transaction processing.
 The XRP Ledger Foundation publishes a reference implementation of this server software, called

 rippled (pronounced "ripple-dee").
 The server is available under a permissive open-source license , so anyone can inspect and modify their own instance of the server, and re-publish with few restrictions.

-rippled server on the network keeps a complete copy of the latest state data for the entire XRP Ledger, along with a slice of recent transactions and a record of the changes those transactions made, and every server processes every transaction independently while verifying that its outcome matches the rest of the network.
+Every core server syncs to the same network (unless it's configured to follow a test network) and has access to all communications across the network.
+Every server on the network keeps a complete copy of the latest state data for the entire XRP Ledger, along with recent transactions and a record of the changes those transactions made, and every server processes every transaction independently while verifying that its outcome matches the rest of the network.
 Servers can be configured to keep more ledger history and to participate in the consensus process as a validator.